VanPhanMade/Submarine/README.md

 > - C#: LINQ, .NET, Multi-Threading
 > - CI/CD Testing

-# Submarine Thing
+# Submarine Game

-A submarine simulator
+A submarine simulator, where you're goal is to balance operations in the control room.

 ### Key Features
-- You’re in a submarine
+- You’re in a submarine, utilizes ML-Agents pipeline for fish simulation.
 - Built with **Unity 6000.0.53f1**
 - Demonstrates modern Unity tech stack (URP, Burst, DOTS, etc.)